 For the Intensive Studies and Non-Credit Courses, books and course materials are included in the program costs.
 Students in the Credit Courses (Taste of College Program) will be responsible for purchasing their own books and course materials outlined by the professor.
 Taste of College students can purchase any books or other required items at the University bookstore, and these items are not included in tuition costs.

 Classes are held on the University of Rochester River Campus and the University of Rochester Medical Center, including the School of Medicine and Dentistry and the School of Nursing.
 Classes are taught by University of Rochester faculty and graduate students, and top local educators.

 If you are enrolled in an Intensive Studies program or Rochester Scholars morning class, you will attend class from 8:30 to 11:30 am.
 Lunch will be served in the dining hall from 11:30 am to 1:00 pm.
 Afternoon Intensive Studies programs and Rochester Scholars classes run from 1:00 to 4:00 pm.
 Class times for students enrolled in credit-bearing undergraduate classes through the Taste of College program vary, but classes typically run for a total of three hours daily and are held three to five days a week.

 Students will enjoy a wide range of food options at dining halls, coffee shops, and restaurants all over campus.
 Vegetarian and kosher meals are available at most locations or upon request, and the dining halls will work with students who have dietary concerns.
 Further information can be found through Dining Services.

-An on-campus dining plan is included in the residential program costs.
-Breakfast, lunch, and dinner will be served Monday through Friday.
-Brunch and dinner will be served Saturday and Sunday.
+An on-campus dining plan is included in the residential program costs which includes breakfast, lunch, and dinner.
 Upon arrival, residential students will be issued an ID card, which they may use for dining services on campus.
-Money left over on a student’s meal plan at the end of the program is nonrefundable.

-For commuter students, lunch in the campus dining hall is provided daily.
+For commuter students, lunch in the campus dining hall is provided Monday through Friday.

 Commuter students will be responsible for getting to and from campus.